Hanukkah Happenings in Huntsville

 “Perhaps it’s no surprise that Hanukkah, the holiday known as the Festival of Lights, falls at the darkest time of the year, when daylight is most scarce,” said Rabbi Eric Berk, religious leader for Temple B’nai Sholom in Huntsville.

-“Especially dark is this winter of 2020, due to the pandemic and the awful toll it has taken in ways measurable, unmeasurable, and immeasurable.
-Which is one reason why it feels particularly meaningful for Jews to light our menorah this winter.
-Let us all, in the darkness of this winter, do what we can to illumine these most challenging times and help to ensure brighter times ahead.”
+“Also dark has been the pandemic and the awful toll it has taken in ways measurable, unmeasurable, and immeasurable.
+Which is one reason why it feels particularly meaningful for Jews to once again light our menorah this winter.
+Let us all, in the darkness of this winter, do what we can to illumine these challenging times and help to ensure brighter times ahead.”

 Illuminating in a public way is exactly what the Huntsville Jewish community is planning with three distinct celebrations during the eight-day holiday.

-Although Hanukkah officially starts at sundown on Thursday, December 10, the first public celebration will be held on Sunday, December 13, beginning at 4 p.m. at Bridge Street Town Center, specifically outside the Belk Courtyard.
+Hanukkah officially starts at sundown on Sunday, November 28, and the first public celebration will be held that day at 4:30 PM at Bridge Street Town Center, specifically outside the Apple Store.
 Hosted by Chabad of Huntsville, the Light Up the Night Grand Menorah Lighting Ceremony will feature music, street performers, and kids’ crafts, as well as foods, such as latkes (potato pancakes) and fresh donuts.
-While this is the sixth year that Rabbi Moshe Cohen and his wife, Mushky, have coordinated the festive event, it is the first where they will be encouraging participants to wear face masks and social distance as best as possible.
+While this is the eighth year that Rabbi Moshe Cohen and his wife, Mushky, have coordinated the festive event, it is the second where they will be encouraging participants to wear face masks and social distance as best as possible.
 Click for More Details

-To culminate the eight-day festivities, Temple B’nai Sholom will be hosting an outdoor public menorah lighting on Thursday, December 17, at 5:30 p.m. in Big Spring Park East, at the base of the steps coming down from Court Square.
+To culminate the eight-day festivities, Temple B’nai Sholom will be hosting an outdoor public menorah lighting on Sunday, December 5, at 5:30 p.m.
 This event will be held on the eighth night of Hanukkah and feature live music, as well as the full lighting of the menorah.
-Click for More Details
+More Details

 A Little Hanukkah History